24 Hours Hotline: +86 137-3541-1378

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-In the morning, your guide will meet you in the hotel lobby, eager to begin your day of exploration in Lhasa.
+With your guide awaiting you in the hotel lobby, the day unfolds with a visit to one of Tibet’s most important religious sites.
 Your first destination is Drepung Monastery, one of the largest and most significant monasteries in Tibet, once home to over 10,000 monks.
 Founded in the 15th century, Drepung was historically the seat of the Gelug school of Tibetan Buddhism and is considered one of the "Three Great Monasteries" of Lhasa.
 As you walk through its vast courtyards, you’ll be surrounded by the peaceful atmosphere and intricate Tibetan architecture that has remained largely unchanged for centuries.
 Your guide will take you through the main halls, explaining the deep spiritual significance of the monastery and its role in Tibetan religious life.
 You’ll learn about the Dalai Lamas who once lived here and the monastery’s importance as a center for religious studies and political influence.
 The guide will also point out the stunning murals, statues, and scriptures that adorn the monastery, each with its own story to tell.
 By the end of your visit, you’ll have a deeper understanding of the spiritual heart of Tibet and the historical significance of Drepung Monastery.

 Drepung-MonasteryDrepung-Monastery-Lhasa